Aniket-J/Aniket-J.github.io/index.md

 Hello!
 I'm Aniket J and welcome to my personal website.

 I'm a PhD Researcher with The Open University and a Research Assistant with Imperial College London.
-Currently, I'm looking for opportunities in MLOps  :)
+Currently, I'm looking for opportunities in machine learning  :)

 Head over to the tabs in the navigation bar to find out more about me!